 You still have time to discern three to five things that make your school a remarkable place to be.
 In fact, let’s go one step further than remarkable.
 After all, what you think may be remarkable may be the same thing that a school 3 or 4 miles away considers to be remarkable about their school.
 And, when two schools are alike, and there is no discernible difference, then the school with the lowest tuition or, perhaps, the best financial aid package, wins.

 You’ve read it in the articles on SchoolAdvancement.com – Gospel values, excellent academics and a safe and caring community are expectations of parents of school-age children today, so marketing them has little, if any, effect on their decision to enroll their children in your school.
 As one principal told me, “But the fact that we can pray in school is indeed a remarkable quality!”
-While that’s true, it’s not marketable.
+While it’s remarkable, it’s not marketable (perhaps, call it, “remarketable?”) since there are other schools that allow that.
 Parents already know that happens in a faith-based school.
 Marketing to expectations is like saying the new cars being produced today have this neat feature that can make the car reverse direction.
-Now, automatic parallel parking?
+Now think about automatic parallel parking?
 That’s remarkable!

-When you’ve discovered what make your school a different, unique and remarkable educational environment, those are the things that you’ll emphasize in your marketing materials.
-We’ll discuss those next week, but, as promised, it helps to know that you just can’t make a brochure, send it out, and expect parents to show up at your door.
-Brochures are based on facts and figures, and facts and figures are “congnitive” constructs.
-Parents need to become “affectively” engaged, since decisions are based on emotions, and supported or refuted by facts and figures.
+When you’ve discovered what makes your school a different, unique and remarkable educational environment, those are the things that you’ll need to emphasize in your marketing materials.
+We’ll discuss those next week, but, as promised, it helps to know that you just can’t make a packet of information, send it out, and expect parents to show up at your door.
+Frankly, they’ll show up at your door whenever it suits them – not necessarily when you want them to!

 Along those lines, here’s an assessment question: True or false – Marketing success is demonstrated by an enrollment increase.
-If you answered “true,” that would be scored as incorrect.

 That said, if parents are calling your school, and the person charged with answering the phone really doesn’t want to answer the phone because there are so many other things happening, that’s not going to be conducive to growing enrollment at your school.
 As Graham D. Brown mentioned in one of his presentations, “You can spend millions on ad campaigns, but as soon as your customer interacts with your front-line staff, all bets are off!”

 When you begin your enrollment planning, you’ll want to get a few things lined up and ready to go, such as:

-3) Prepare a series of letters to parents from:
+3) Prepare a series of 4 letters to parents from:

 – a faculty member to the prospective child;

-© Michael V. Ziemski, SchoolAdvancement, 2006-2017
+© Michael V. Ziemski, SchoolAdvancement, 2006-2023